The Expiration Analysis and Summary: Stanza by Stanza- John Donne

 Factually, a farewell kiss always contains sadness.
 When two lovers say goodbye, they kiss each other, through which they express their emotions.
-Donne is also parting from her beloved.
+Donne is also parting from his beloved.
 It is, indeed, the saddest movement yet at the end of poem, the poet gives message that for true lovers, parting is temporary, as they will meet again in the eternal world.
 Through this poem, he suggests something to his beloved.
 Every poem of Donne proves that his love is spiritual.
 Somewhere we find him praising his beloved, whereas somewhere he talks about her disloyalty but about himself, he assures his readers that his love is spiritual, pure and free from lust.
 Through arguments, he supports his assertions.

 Analysis of “The Expiration” reveals that it is a little different from other poems of John Donne.
 In it, he is confident about his love as well as love of his beloved.
 In first stanza, the poet focuses on two major things: separation of body from soul and forceful death.
-He asks his beloved stop kissing while saying that kissing may suck their souls from body; they may turn into ghosts.
+He asks his beloved to stop kissing while saying that kissing may suck their souls from body; they may turn into ghosts.
 If they become ghosts, their days might turn into the nights.
 As usual, day is symbol of happiness, whereas night and darkness symbolize for grieves and sorrows.
 Moreover, ghosts have a disadvantage; they appear only at night.
 The poet and his beloved might turn into ghosts and then they would not be able to love in daylight.
 Night would be only option for them.
 Thus, separation of soul from body would bound down them to love only at night.

 Analysis of Death and Boundaries of Love in “The Expiration”

 Second focused element of stanza is death.
 “Death” is the main theme of this poem.
 John Donne does not want to die a cheap death.
 He is not against death but he is against following the orders.
 Death cannot approach him without his wish.
 He does not want to die on someone’s orders.
 He and his beloved want no disturbance in their love life.
-They will die as per their own wish.
+They will die as per their own wishes.

 Stanza-II Analysis of “The Expiration”:

 Second stanza of “The Expiration” is deep analysis of death.
 Donne directly focuses on death and is not afraid of it.
 He wants to die with his beloved.
 It is an opportunity for him to meet and love her even after leaving this temporary world.
 John Donne knows that the world after it is everlasting.
 In that world, he can endlessly love his beloved.
-The only problem with him is that he cannot die with his beloved.
+The only problem with him is that he cannot die with her.
 He says that he and his beloved can use the word “Go” to die.
 When his beloved says “Go”, he should die.
 Similarly, if he says “Go”, his beloved should die but the problem is that in any case, only one of them would die.

 Donne has found solution of this problem.
 He will say “Go” his beloved would die; he again will say “Go” and he would die too.
 It will be a punishment for him to kill his beloved.
 Donne has created a strange kind of situation in this poem.
-One thing is sure that Donne wants death for both of them.
+One thing is sure that Donne wants death for both of them at the same time.
 He cannot live without his beloved; therefore, he wants his beloved to go with him in the heaven for the purpose of making permanent love.
 In last part of the stanza, it seems that Donne strongly believes on spirituality of love.
 He does not want love only in this world but the world thereafter.

 Imagery Analysis of “The Expiration”: